IBM/telco-customer-churn-on-icp4d/README.md

 ### 3. Upload the dataset

-If you are not on the [Cloud Pak for Data Learning Path](https://developer.ibm.com/series/cloud-pak-for-data-learning-path/), which uses Virtualized Data, upload the dataset into your project now, else skip down to [import notbook to Cloud Pak for Data](#4-import-notebook-to-cloud-pak-for-data).
+If you are not on the [Cloud Pak for Data Learning Path](https://developer.ibm.com/series/cloud-pak-for-data-learning-path/), which uses Virtualized Data, upload the dataset into your project now, else skip down to [import notebook to Cloud Pak for Data](#4-import-notebook-to-cloud-pak-for-data).

 Clone this repository: